ctorresmx/tensorflow-mnist/mnist_mlp_3_layer.md

 Notice we didn't use the `output` tensor for the loss function, this is due to the `softmax_cross_entropy_with_logits` function, which already calculates that, it only needs the "plain" output from the last layer.

 This time we are going to use `AdamOptimizer`, long story short...it is considered the best optimizer at the moment.
 There is a lot of theory behind it, but just trust me this time.
-The learning rate was defined in the `parameters` section, you can easily change this to test how this affects the network, but you don't want it to be bigger than 1, but you do want it to be bigger than 0, for sure.
+The learning rate was defined in the `parameters` section, you can easily change this to test how this affects the network, but you don't want it to be bigger than 1, for sure.

 ### Training